colinlaganier/FedDKD/README.md

 ## Abstract

 Federated learning (FL) is a distributed machine learning paradigm that enables multiple parties to collaboratively train a shared model without sharing their private data.
 However, a limitation of FL is the requirement for one singular model to be common to all agents.
-In this paper, we propose a novel FL framework, FedKDD, to allow for training of heterogeneous models.
-FedKDD consists of two phases: a knowledge distillation phase and a federated learning phase.
-In the knowledge distillation phase, a teacher model is trained on the data of all clients.
-Then, the teacher model is used to guide the training of the student model in the federated learning phase.
-In particular, we propose a diffusion-based knowledge distillation method to transfer knowledge from the teacher model to the student model.
-We conduct extensive experiments on three benchmark datasets, i.e., CIFAR-10, CIFAR-100 and CINIC-10.
+In this project, we propose a novel FL framework, FedKDD, to allow for training of heterogeneous models.
+First a diffusion model is trained from the local data of the clients.
+From there the clients are trained on the local data.
+Then, in the knowledge distilation phase, the clients learn from each other and the server model learns from the aggregated client logits.
+Our solution proposes a data-free method, leveraging synthetic from the diffusion model to transfer knowledge from the teacher model to the student model.
+We conduct extensive experiments on two benchmark datasets, i.e., EMNIST, CIFAR-10 and CINIC-10.

-## Requirments
+## Requirements
 Install all the packages from environment.yml file using conda:

 ```